How to Avoid Common Business Loan Scams

 4. If It Seems Too Good to Be True, It Probably is

 A good rule of thumb to avoid business loan scams: if it seems too good to be true, it probably is.
 For example, if a lender is promising you free cash or an incredibly low interest rate, don’t rush into it.
-Do more research on the lender and look them up on the Better Business Bureau.
+Do more research on the loan officer and look them up on the Better Business Bureau.

 5. Research Prospective Lenders